shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

         -   Bebas Neue and Barlow Semi Condensed fonts are the main fonts used throughout the website with Sans Serif as the fallback font.
 These custom fonts are modern, readable and pleasing to the eye, making the website more enjoyable as a result.
 Fonts were imported from [Google Fonts.](https://fonts.google.com/)
         - Using a range of styling and font weights gives good variety throughout the website while only using two fonts.
         - For navbar links, I used a subtle scale increase and brightness increase hover effect to make it obvious that the text is a link.
 High-contrast buttons were used elsewhere for clear navigation.
-        - [Font Awesome](https://fontawesome.com/) icons are used throughout the website design to provide emphasis, aethstetic value and clear labeling for the user.
+        - [Font Awesome](https://fontawesome.com/) icons are used throughout the website design to provide emphasis, aesthetic value and clear labeling for the user.
     -   #### Imagery
         - Large hero images are used to catch attention and guide the user to the next webpage - naturally stepping through the user journey.
         - Other images are used throughout and act responsively.
 A gallery section showcases an inviting venue.
-Images of food and drinks acompany descriptions of a bar/cafe area for reference.
+Images of food and drinks accompany descriptions of a bar/cafe area for reference.
         -   Various stock imagery has been used througout the website.
 I was careful to choose images which complemented the design/ font/ colour scheme of my website.
 Stock photos are sourced from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).

 - ### Wireframes